Chobe & Savuti

 Savuti: The Savuti, a 5000km2 area of western Chobe, lies within the geographical feature of the Madabe Depression, which was once a vast lake.
 It includes the Savuti Marsh, Savuti Channel, Madabe Depression and the Magwikhwe sand ridge.

-In the dry season (May to October) this is mainly an inhospitably dry landscape, though (now that) since the Savuti Channel started flowing again in 2010 for the first time since 1982, there is relief for the wildlife and this is once again a good wildlife site in Botswana with even a very good number of bull elephants.
-Since the wildlife is never far away from water sources at this time, it makes for very good game viewing.
+In the dry season (May to October) this is mainly an inhospitably dry landscape, though since the Savuti Channel started flowing again in 2008 for the first time since 1982, there is relief for the wildlife and this is once again a good wildlife site in Botswana with even a very good number of bull elephants.
+No one knows why the channel began flowing again after almost 30 years, and it’s impossible to predict how long or how far the seasonal water will flow each year.

 In the Savuti Marsh lush vegetation attracts an annual zebra and wildebeest migration in the rainy season, as well as superb birdlife, so the wet season months of November to May can be some of the best months to visit.
 The Marsh is excellent cheetah and hyena country and even wild dogs have been found here in the wet season.
 One of the lion prides here has become so large that they take on elephants if other wildlife proves too tricky.
 The other trick they’ve learned here is to fish catfish out of drying waterholes!
 Leopards are increasingly being seen quite regularly here too, so all in all the Savuti Marsh is a good predator area now.